 A use case for this is if one driver is synchronizing User objects and another driver is synchronizing Contacts.
 Contacts are displayed in the Exchange Global Address List (GAL), but they do not require an Active Directory license because they do not authenticate.

 Diagnosing Password Synchronization Issues

-You can use the PassSync Troubleshooting tool to diagnose issues that you encounter during password synchronization.
+Identity Manager provides the PassSync Troubleshooting Tool to diagnose issues encountered during password synchronization.
 This tool is a standalone executable that collects the following information to help you analyze synchronization issues: